anan211139/thescamper1/README.md

    Clip_vector.py - Crop Aoi to images\
    Preprocess.ipynb - The process is continued after we acquire the EVI value from each field in the picture.

-   All data and preprocess file with detail can be downloaded from here https://drive.google.com/drive/u/0/folders/1lvnMZit9gLAIJOdRBzxBo4DTGd4hIX8h
+   All data and preprocess file with details can be downloaded from here https://drive.google.com/drive/u/0/folders/1lvnMZit9gLAIJOdRBzxBo4DTGd4hIX8h
 # Model
    Catboost.ipynb - Catboost model